-The Commission's approach is limited to a single mechanism and does not place itself within a broader reform context.
-Achieving housing affordability cannot be achieved by adjustments to social housing but must be built on reform of the housing market and system as a whole.
-This necessitates consideration of the distorting effects of tax settings, the role of planning systems, adjusting equity between owners, investors and renters, land supply, additional transport and opportunity costs in a spacial context.
+The Productivity Commission's approach is limited to a single mechanism and does not place itself within a broader reform context.
+Housing affordability cannot be achieved by adjustments to social housing but must be built on reform of the housing system as a whole including consideration of the distorting effects of tax settings, the role of planning systems, adjusting equity between home owners, investors and renters, land supply, additional transport and employment opportunity costs in a spatial context.

-Demand side housing options are important and could incorporate tailored forms of assistance that enable support for households to achieve employment, undertake appropriate training and maintain their housing alongside increased support to those with ongoing or complex needs however, demand-side strategies will not work without attending to the well-evidenced shortage of affordable and suitable supply for very low-income households.
+Demand side housing options are important and could incorporate tailored forms of assistance that enable support for households to achieve employment, undertake appropriate training and maintain their housing alongside increased support to those with ongoing or complex needs however, demand-side strategies will not work without attending to the well-evidenced shortage of affordable and suitable housing supply for very low-income households.

-Like other essential social services provided through a long-lived asset, to remain financially viable housing service providers require sustainable revenue streams to recover the costs of provision including asset operations, maintenance, depreciation and management.
-While the approach the Commission takes attempt to establish a system enabling viable providers, by increasing rents to market, subsidised by an increased CRA and state based high cost payment it is relying on demand driving supply which is not demonstrable in Australia's housing markets for low income households.
+Like other essential social services provided through a long term asset, to remain financially viable social housing providers require sustainable revenue streams to recover the costs of provision including asset operations, maintenance, depreciation and management.
+While the approach the Productivity Commission takes attempts to establish a system enabling viable providers, by increasing rents to market rates, subsidised by an increased CRA and State-based high cost payments, it is relying on demand driving supply which is not demonstrable in Australia's housing markets for low income households.

-CRA is primarily a consumer subsidy and yet it is being treated in the Commission's approach as a provider subsidy.
-Its purpose is to improve affordability for eligible recipients not as an operational subsidy for providers.
-While it is captured by CHPs in rent calculations it is at best a proxy operational subsidy.
-The Commission should be explicit in the need for operational subsidy which isn't conflated with a welfare payment.
+CRA is primarily a consumer subsidy and yet it is being treated in the Productivity Commission's approach as a provider subsidy.
+The purpose of CRA is to improve affordability for eligible recipients not as an operational subsidy for providers.
+CRA is captured by CHPs in rent calculations but it is at best a proxy operational subsidy.
+The Productivity Commission should be explicit in the need for operational subsidy that is not conflated with a welfare payment.

-In informing the Commission, Shelter recommends that the Commission models how funding currently flows within the social housing system between the Commonwealth and State Governments, Community Housing Providers, private landlords, the non-government sector and tenants to maintain and sustain assets, and support tenancies.
-More sophisticated investigation and modelling is needed to test the efficacy and likely impacts of the recommendations from a whole of housing system perspective.
-This should include a full cost disclosure, with alternative options evaluated and reported, and the likely outcomes on consumers assessed.
+In informing the Productivity Commission, National Shelter recommends Government undertaking modelling to demonstrate how funding currently flows within the social housing system between the Commonwealth and State Governments, CHPs, private landlords, the non-government sector and tenants to maintain and sustain assets, and support tenancies.
+More sophisticated investigation is needed to test the efficacy and likely impacts of the recommendations from a whole of housing system perspective including a full cost disclosure, with alternative options evaluated and publicly reported, and the likely outcomes on consumers assessed.